Influencer marketing statistics to know in 2025

 Tips on working with influencers

-The relationships between you and your influencers are super important.
+The relationships between you and your social media influencers are super important.
 Particularly as both influencers and brands prefer long-term partnerships.
 Check out these stats to see how other brands work with influencers:

 • 93% of influencers are willing to work with a brand for free products, as long as they love the brand or the product value is high.